kyma-project/docker-registry/docs/user/technical-reference/04-30-storage-configuration.md

 # Registry Storage Configuration

-The DockerRegistry CR allows to store images in three way: filesystem, Azure and s3.
-This article describes how to configure DockerRegistry CR to cooperate with all these storage types.
+The DockerRegistry CR allows you to store images in three ways: filesystem, Azure, and s3.
+This document describes how to configure DockerRegistry CR to cooperate with all these storage types.

 ## Filesystem

-The filesystem storage is a buildin storage type based on the PersistentVolumeClaim CR which is a part of the Kubernetes functionality.
-This is a default DockerRegistry CR configuration and no additional configuration is needed.
+The filesystem storage is a built-in storage type based on the PersistentVolumeClaim CR, which is part of the Kubernetes functionality.
+This is a default DockerRegistry CR configuration, and no additional configuration is needed.

-All images pushed to this storage will be removed when the docker registry is uninstalled or cluster is removed.
+All images pushed to this storage are removed when the Docker Registry is uninstalled or the cluster is removed.
 Stored images can't be shared between clusters.

 ### Sample CR